 North Aurora Road Improvement Project

 Improvement Phase 2: The second phase of work will improve the Canadian National/Wisconsin Central Railroad bridge over North Aurora Road in collaboration with the Naperville Township Road District and the City of Aurora (as each agency has jurisdiction over a portion of the roadway along this corridor).
 The scope of the project consists of replacing the roughly 110-year-old railroad bridge with a new structure that will span the newly expanded five traffic lanes on North Aurora Road, as well as the multi-use trail and sidewalk.
 In addition, roadway lighting, a pump station and increased vertical clearance will be provided.
-Construction on this phase of the project is tentatively projected to be complete in late 2025.
+Construction on this phase of the project is anticipated to begin late 2024 and tentatively projected to be completed in 2028.

 Project Background